dchen40/Solution-to-Collection-of-Data-Science-Take-home-Challenges-/README.md

-# Solution to "A collection of Data Science Take-Home Challenges"
+# Solution to "A Collection of Data Science Take-Home Challenges"

 This repository is for self-learning purpose.
 The original book is available at https://datamasked.com/ and I find it's a good resource to practise the hand-on data science technique.
 I am happy to share my solution with you and hopefully you find it helpful.